coderofsalvation/bashwapp/README.md

 ### Why is this handy ###

-Instead of fiddling with gui toolkits, textmode interfaces, c/c++, you can just bash + html for rapid prototyping or interfacing with commandline-stuff.
+Just use bash and html instead of fiddling with gui toolkits, textmode interfaces, c/c++.
+Great for rapid prototyping or interfacing with commandline-stuff.

 ### Features ###